The Land of Make Believe: Music video

-The music video was filmed at White City, London, swimming baths and is an homage of various childhood stories.
-It begins in a black and white bedroom, with member Cheryl Baker waking up, and in reference to the film The Wizard of Oz the picture changes to colour, and Baker's clothes are transformed by a Fairy Godmother in the style of Cinderella.
-She then walks from everyday life, through a gap into a winter wonderland and has to push her way through fir trees, a reference to The Lion, the Witch and the Wardrobe, before joining the rest of the band on stage.
+The music video was filmed at swimming baths in White City, London, and is an homage to various childhood stories.
+It begins in black-and-white, in a bedroom where band member Cheryl Baker is waking up; the picture changes to colour (in an allusion to the film The Wizard of Oz), and Baker's clothes are transformed by a Fairy Godmother in the style of Cinderella.
+She then walks from everyday life, through a gap into a winter wonderland and has to push her way through fir trees (an allusion to The Lion, the Witch and the Wardrobe), before joining the rest of the band on stage.

 The remainder of the video consists of the group performing the song, intercut with brief fantastical scenes.
 The costumes the group wore in the video were subsequently used in television appearances for the song and many photo-shoots.
 Member Jay Aston chose the outfits, with the female costumes from Kahn & Bell on London's King's Road and the male costumes from Boy.
 They cost between £50 and £120 each.
 Aston has since remarked that it was one of her favourite looks for the band and in reference to hers and Baker's costume said "we were ten years ahead of Madonna with the cone boobs".

 Chart performance and reception

 The single was released in November 1981 and became a top 10 hit in December, being placed at No.5 for the Christmas chart.
 The following week it was placed at No.2, behind The Human League's "Don't You Want Me", before finally taking over at No.1 in January.
-It remained there for two weeks, before falling out of the charts after 16 weeks - the group's longest run on the UK singles chart.
-The song became the group's biggest-selling single in the UK, outselling their Eurovision winner "Making Your Mind Up", to finish as the 41st biggest-seller of the 1980s.
+It remained there for two weeks, before falling out of the charts after 16 weeks – the group's longest run on the UK singles chart.
+The song became the group's biggest-selling single in the UK, outselling their Eurovision winner "Making Your Mind Up", to finish as the 41st-biggest seller of the 1980s.
 It also reached No.1 in the Netherlands, Belgium and Ireland, while in Germany it also became their biggest selling single.
-The song was the group's debut single release in the US, but didn't achieve chart success there.
+The song was the group's debut single release in the US, but did not achieve chart success there.